lipet2k/numpy_llm/README.md

 # Large Languge Model
-Creating a Large Language Model using NumPy
+Creating a Large Language Model using NumPy based on the transformer architecture